BrandonPCollins/my-project-4/README.md

 ### User Stories Testing

 i) As a site user I can view a paginated list of posts so that I can select which post I want to view
-   * Confirmed via visiting the homepage on various screens and browsers, after making posts via admin.
+   * Confirmed via visiting the homepage on various screens and browsers, after making posts as an admin and ensuring they are displayed correctly.

 ii) As a Site User I can view a list of posts so that I can select one to read
-   * Confirmed
+   * Confirmed by loading the homepage as a generic user and verifying the posts are easily viewable on various screen resolutions and platforms.

 iii) As a Site User I can click on a post so that I can read the full text
-   * Confirmed by clicking on various posts to ensure links are operational.
+   * Confirmed by clicking on various posts to ensure links are operational and bring the user to the correct post view page.

 iv) As a Site User / Admin I can view the number of likes on each post so that I can see which is the most popular or viral
    * Confirmed by viewing individual post views and observing that likes are operational.